Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 How rare is diaspore?

-Diaspore is incredibly rare; its light brownish colour makes it difficult to sell despite large amounts of material in Turkey.
+Diaspore is incredibly rare; its light brownish colour makes it difficult to sell, despite large quantities in Turkey.
+Many diaspore specimens are found in brown or gray hues, which are less desirable than the more prized colour-changing varieties.
 It may not be the most sought-after gemstone, but its durability makes it an ideal choice for jewelry.

 Where is diaspore found?

 Diaspore is found deep in the mountainous region of Anatolia, Turkey, and it boasts an amazing optical property.
+Turkish diaspore can display a range of hues, including greenish gray and yellow green, with colour-change diaspore especially prized for its dramatic shifts.
+Diaspore is found in metamorphosed limestones, chloritic schists, and altered igneous rocks, as well as in bauxite deposits.
 This “colour-change” effect shifts from yellowish-green to purplish-pink depending on the light source.
-Gem quality diaspore over five carats are extremely rare!
+Gem-quality diaspore over five carats is extremely rare!

 What is diaspore used for?